98548J/98548J.github.io/docs/engineering/2023-10-1-IntakeConstruction.md

 {: .design}
 # Our Decision

-We ultimately decide to go with a double stage intake because of accuracy and it is a lot easier to use.
+We ultimately decided to go with a double-stage intake because of accuracy and it is a lot easier to use.

 ### Objective --